 ABOUT EMMA

 Emma Trickett is the principal teacher at Miss Emma's Dancing.
-Her passion for movement began with a childhood full of music and gymnastics, and she fell in love with performance at 5 years old after being cast as a dancing sunflower in a school show!
-With a life full of movement training, Emma has dedicated 28 years to Ballroom & Latin dancing.
-Throughout her dance career, Emma has been inspired by incredible teachers, exploring many aspects of dance and enjoying a mix of social dancing, performance opportunities, and competition.
-She loves movement, as there is always more to learn and experience.
+Her extensive movement experience began with a childhood full of music and gymnastics, and she fell in love with dance performance at the age of five after playing a dancing sunflower in a school show!
+Emma has dedicated 29 years to Ballroom & Latin dancing and has been inspired by incredible teachers throughout her dance career.
+She earned her first dance-teaching qualification in 2005 and has taught a diverse range of students, from complete beginners to those preparing for competitions and auditions.

-Emma’s professional Dance & Gymnastics qualifications
+Summary of Emma’s professional Dance & Gymnastics qualifications

 Royal Academy of Dance (RAD): Registered Teacher